microthought/microlearnings/call_stack/README.md

 When function `A` calls function `B`, `A` has to pause itself, then `B` runs, and whatever `B` returns, is returned back to where `A` was when it invoked it.

-i.e. If I was halway done cleaning my room when I started on the closet, I'll return back to being halfway done with the room when the closet is done.
+_i.e.
+If I was halway done cleaning my room when I started on the closet, I'll return back to being halfway done with the room when the closet is done._

-Look at the following code and try to answer these questions:
+**Look at the following code and try to answer these questions:**

   - What is the value of `n` inside `A`, inside `B` and inside `C`?
   - Which function returns first?
   - Where does it's return value go?

+### Think through this code

 ```javascript
 function A(n){